kwaldenphd/python-jupyter-notebooks/README.md

 5. Some common IDEs include Eclipse, Geany, Brackets, Atom, PyCharm, Spyder, RStudio, etc. For more in IDEs, visit Wikipedia's ["Comparison of integrated development environments"](https://en.wikipedia.org/wiki/Comparison_of_integrated_development_environments) page.

-6. Replit (generally) worked for (most of) our needs in Elements I. But it ran into problems with more complex programs or programs involving external files/datasets/etc.
+6. Replit (generally) worked for (most of) our needs.
+But it ran into problems with more complex programs or programs involving external files/datasets/etc.

 7. Now, we're going to install Python on your local computer, using a distribution called Anaconda.